Jack Johnson (musician): 2013–2018: Bonnaroo, From Here to Now to You, and All the Light Above It Too

 Johnson released From Here to Now to You with his band on September 17, 2013.
-On June 15, 2013, they performed as headliners at the 2013 Bonnaroo in Tennessee.
+On June 15, 2013, they performed as headliners at the 2013 Bonnaroo in Tennessee, stepping in last-minute after a medical emergency caused Mumford & Sons to pull out.
 He played two acoustic concerts, one at London's Tabernacle in Notting Hill and the other at New York City's Allen Room at Lincoln Center overlooking Central Park, featuring songs from his upcoming album.
 The From Here to Now to You Tour ran from March through September 2014.

 In February 2017, Johnson announced a U.S. tour beginning in Chicago at the Huntington Bank Pavilion on Northerly Island on June 1 and ending with two Kōkua Hawai'i Foundation benefit concerts at the Waikiki Shell on August 4 & 5.
 He revealed plans to release an album in the summer of 2017.
 Later, he added a September 10 concert for the 2017 Ohana Fest at Doheny State Beach in Dana Point, California.
 On September 8, 2017, he released his seventh studio album All the Light Above It Too, which peaked at number 13 on the Billboard chart's "Artist 100."
 In July 2018, Johnson released his greatest hits album "Jack Johnson: The Essentials" only in Japan.